jundalisay/superb/content/en/research/mohammad/quran/sura-031a.md

 8. As for those who believe and do good deeds—for them are the Gardens of Bliss.
 <!-- 9.
 Dwelling therein forever.  -->

-10. He created the heavens without pillars that you can see, and placed stabilizers on earth lest it shifts with you, and scattered throughout it all kinds of creatures.
+{{< s v="10" >}}  He created the heavens without pillars that you can see, and placed stabilizers on earth lest it shifts with you, and scattered throughout it all kinds of creatures.
 And from the sky We sent down water, and caused to grow therein of every noble pair.

-11. Such is Allah’s creation.
+{{< s v="11" >}}  Such is Allah’s creation.
 Now show me what those besides Him have created.
 In fact, the wicked are in obvious error.
 12. We endowed Luqman with wisdom: “Give thanks to Allah.”
 Whoever is appreciative— is appreciative for the benefit of his own soul.